-Iâve always loved Christmas, after all, it is "the most wonderful time of the year" isn't it, and after last Christmas was cancelled, we really do need a good one this year!
+I’ve always loved Christmas, after all, it is "the most wonderful time of the year" isn't it!

-Spending #Christmas in #Malta is special!
+Spending Christmas in Malta is special!

 This gorgeous little island sparkles and shines beneath a blanket of twinkling lights and the thing that makes it truly special is that a festive season spent here still has the air of the simpler, none commercial Christmases of days gone by.

-Having travelled to this beautiful island in the #Mediterranean for the past four decades, Iâve had the absolute pleasure of having celebrated Christmas and New Years here lots of times, and I've always had an absolute ball!
+Having travelled to this beautiful island in the Mediterranean for the past four decades, I’ve had the absolute pleasure of having celebrated Christmas and New Years here lots of times, and I've always had an absolute ball!

 So much so, I simply must share with you just how awesome it is!